only1aeon/Arduino_HostAP_Node.ino/README.md

-ESP32 Smart Waste Bin – Client Node Firmware
+## ESP32 Smart Waste Bin – Client Node Firmware

----

-🚀 Overview
+# 🚀 Overview

-The Client Node is an ESP32-based sensor module that measures bin fill level using an HC-SR04 ultrasonic sensor and sends data wirelessly to the Host Node.
+The `Client Node` is an ESP32-based sensor module that measures bin fill level using an HC-SR04 ultrasonic sensor and sends data wirelessly to the Host Node.
 Each bin acts as an intelligent IoT device within a Wireless Sensor Network (WSN).

 This node functions as a remote sensor client that publishes real-time bin metrics.